Redundakitties/quickCSS-snippets/README.md

 </details>

 ### Credits
-All credits go to [NYRI4](https://github.com/NYRI4/Couve), who I originally found this theme from.
+- Credits go to [NYRI4](https://github.com/NYRI4/Couve), who I originally found this theme from.
+- Some of these tweaks are from HereToHelp from the [Comfy Discord server](https://discord.gg/comfy-camp-811203761619337259)